kaloan/Inkscape/notes.md

 - Preferences &#10140; Tools &#10140; Select "Geometric bounding box".
 - Snapping is disabled by default.
 Use the UI on the right to work with it.
 - To add new layer: Object &#10140; Objects &#10140; \<Right-click\> on any in the list &#10140; Add layer...
-- Layer &#10140; Move selection to [...] to easily move between layers
+- Layer &#10140; "Move selection to [...]" to easily move between layers.
+- Copy-Paste pastes the entire selection to the current layer!
-- \<Ctrl-D\> to duplicate right on top of the same object
+- \<Ctrl-D\> to duplicate right on top of the same object.
+Duplicating preserves layers!
-- \<Ctrl-Alt-D\> to clone - all changes to original item also cascades to its clones
+- \<Ctrl-Alt-D\> to clone - all changes to original item also cascades to its clones.
+Cloning preserves layers!